codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 >**NOTE**
 The Environments, Product, and GitOps Apps dashboards display the product version _only for Helm application types_.
-Product versions are not displayed for other application types, even if configured.
+For other application types, product versions are not displayed even if configured.

 {% include
  image.html